-In March 2024, African health ministers signed the Yaoundé declaration, reaffirming their commitment to accelerating progress in malaria elimination across the continent.
-While progress made against malaria is noteworthy, these gains are fragile.
-Unitaid is working with partners to meet the greatest challenges to malaria head on.
+Progress made against malaria is noteworthy - yet these gains are fragile.
+Unitaid is determined to meet the greatest challenges to malaria head on.
 We are designing solutions to outpace antimalarial resistance and protect the most promising new medicines in development.
 As more people migrate to cities, we are taking action to address the growing threat of malaria in urban environments, and we are pushing ahead with new vector control tools to build layers of protection.

 We know no single tool will end malaria.
-That's why we are advancing on all fronts, from novel spatial repellents and long-lasting drugs for vector control to the first malaria vaccine.
+That's why we are advancing on all fronts, from novel spatial repellents to long-lasting drugs for vector control.
 Through rigorous research, we will continue to gather the evidence needed to demonstrate the effectiveness of these innovative approaches and ensure they are affordable and available everywhere they are needed.